lostatc/acid-store/README.md

 This library provides the following abstractions for data storage.

 - An object store which maps keys to seekable binary blobs
-- A virtual file system which supports file metadata, special files, sparse files, hard links, importing and exporting files to the local OS file system, and being mounted via FUSE
+- A virtual file system which can be mounted via FUSE and supports file metadata, special files, sparse files, hard links, and importing and exporting files to the local file system
 - A persistent, heterogeneous, map-like collection

 ### Backends